For most of human history, spiritual knowledge moved slowly.

 Other traditions organize themselves around mentors who guide students through a structured path — as in the Hermetic Order of the Golden Dawn, where experienced members oversee the progress of initiates moving through the curriculum.

-But the oldest form is much simpler.
+But the oldest form is simpler still.

 A master.